Peter Mennin

-Biography
+Early life and education

-Peter Mennini was born on May 17, 1923, in Erie, Pennsylvania.
+Peter Mennin was born on May 17, 1923, in Erie, Pennsylvania.
 Mennin was the son of Italian immigrants Amalia (née Benacci) and Attilio Mennini and the younger brother of composer Louis Mennini.
-Musically gifted from an early age, he started his first orchestral piece at eleven and completed his first symphony (out of nine he would eventually write) before his 19th birthday.
-He began his studies at the Oberlin Conservatory with Norman Lockwood when he was 16, but left in 1941 to join the U. S. Army Air Force.
-He continued his studies with Howard Hanson at the Eastman School of Music, where he received his BA and master's degree in 1945.
+Mennin started his first orchestral piece at eleven and at 18 years old, he completed the first of nine symphonies.

+Mennin began his studies at the Oberlin Conservatory with Norman Lockwood when he was 16, but left in 1941 to join the U. S. Army Air Force.
+After two years of service, Mennin continued his studies with Howard Hanson at the Eastman School of Music, where he received his BA and master's degree in 1945.

+Career

+Mennin wrote nine symphonies, several concertos, and numerous works for wind band, chorus, and other ensembles.
+His style became more chromatic and astringent with time, but was tonal and incorporated polyphony.

-His Third Symphony, finished the day he turned 23 and initially written for his PhD requirements at Eastman, immediately catapulted him to music prominence.
-The work was performed by the New York Philharmonic the following year, and it led Mennin's appointment to the composition faculty of The Juilliard School.
+His Third Symphony, finished the day he turned 23 and initially written for his PhD requirements at Eastman, was positively received.
+The piece was performed by the New York Philharmonic the following year, and Mennin was subsequently appointed to the composition faculty of The Juilliard School.
 It was a runner up for the Pulitzer Prize in 1950.

-Mennin led the first artistic exchange with the Soviet Union in 1958, where he spent six weeks.
+Mennin was a member of the first artistic exchange with the Soviet Union in 1958, where he spent six weeks.
 He received two Guggenheim fellowships for Music composition, in 1949 and 1957.

-Mennin wrote nine symphonies, several concertos, and numerous works for wind band, chorus, and other ensembles.
-His style became more chromatic and astringent with time, but was always essentially tonal, relying heavily on polyphony.

-His work received renewed attention in the CD era; all of his symphonies have been recorded, with the exception of the first two symphonies, which were withdrawn.
+All of the symphonies composed by Mennin have been recorded, with the exception of the first two symphonies, which were withdrawn.
 His String Quartet No 2, premiered by the Juilliard String Quartet in New York City on February 24, 1952, was subsequently recorded on Columbia Records.

-But his music is seldom heard live in concert halls.
+His music has not regularly been performed live.
 The centenary of his birth was marked by the world premiere of the Aria from his unfinished Violin Concerto at the Aspen Music Festival in August 2023.

 His notable students include Van Cliburn, Jacob Druckman, Richard Danielpour, Karl Korte, Charles L. Bestor, Jack Behrens, and Claire Polin.
 Juilliard awards an annual Peter Mennin prize for Outstanding Achievement and Leadership in Music.